demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 ### Important

-The following command requires cluster admin or higher permissions, in case you want to use this command, make sure the usern you are using have at least cluster admin permissions (Found in Nutanix Settings in "Users And Roles" Category)
+The following command requires cluster admin or higher permissions, in case you want to use this command, make sure the username you are using have at least cluster admin permissions (Found in Nutanix Settings in "Users And Roles" Category)

 #### Base Command